-Is your perfectionism a problem?
-How to leverage your high standards without turning off your colleagues, clients, and audience
+How to leverage your high standards without turning off your colleagues, your clients, and your audience

 by brittany taylor | published June 8, 2017 | Updated December 18, 2017

 I am a perfectionist.
 I hold myself to a very high standard for just about everything that doesn’t include adult behavior like calling back my dentist to see why they’ve left me a message.
 My thoughts, my actions, my creations—I’m very exacting with all of it.

 And that’s fine for me, so long as I don’t beat myself up over the mistakes I make along the way.
 (It’s a work in progress, always.
 I try to treat myself well and focus on learning rather than berating.)

 Where this high personal standard has tripped me up in the past is in my dealings with other people.
 Because perfectionism is my default, it’s also the default setting for critiquing the work of others, whether they’re classmates or colleagues or (cringe) bosses.
 I never realized that my red-pen ruthlessness, as the editor of my high school paper, was drawn from this well of perfectionism until my English teacher pointed it out.
 Her words have stayed with me since senior year: